billgraziano/xelogstash/README.md

 ### Command Line Options
 There are three command line options.
 Running `xelogstash /?` will display the help for the options.

-- `/config filename` tries to load the TOML file from _filename_.
+- `/config filename` - Tries to load the TOML file from _filename_.
 If this isn't specified, `xelogstash.toml` is used.
-- `/log` logs the output to a log file in addition to standard out.
-The log file is named `xelogstash_YYYYMMDD.log` based on the start time.
+- `/log` - Captures the application output to a log file INSTEAD of standard out.
+The log files are located in the `log` subdirectory and named `xelogstash_YYYYMMDD.log` based on the start time.
 Log files are automatically deleted after 7 days and that's not configurable yet.
-- `/debug` enables some additional debugging output.
+- `/debug` - Enables additional debugging output.

 ## <a name="sources"></a>Sources and Defaults